 How do I apply?

-For services other than transportation, apply in person to the Social Services Unit at Allen County Job and Family Services.
+For services other than transportation, click here to print an application and/or apply in person at Allen County Job and Family Services – Social Services Unit.

 What type of assistance is available?

-View Recent Version of the Allen County JFS PRC Plan for a complete listing of available assistance and limitations.
+Click here to view the most recent version of the Allen County Job and Family Services PRC Plan for a complete listing of available assistance and limitations.